nikitavoloboev/data/cloud-computing/cloud-computing.md

 ## Web

 - [Netlify](https://www.netlify.com/) - Build, test, and deploy globally with Netlify’s all-in-one platform for modern web projects. ([CLI](https://github.com/netlify/cli))
-- [Zeit Now](https://zeit.co/) - Optimal workflow for frontend teams.
+- [Vercel](https://vercel.com) - Optimal workflow for frontend teams.
 All-in-one: Static and JAMstack deployment, Serverless Functions, and Global CDN.
+- [Render](https://render.com/) - Unified platform to build and run all your apps and websites with free SSL, a global CDN, private networks and auto deploys from Git.

 ## Other